OpenTreeOfLife/opentree/curator/README.md

         format. "content" is checked if "file" is not provided.
 Required arguments for subsequent invocations
     "uploadId" - A unique string for this upload returned as the uploadid value in the original response.
+This should NOT be used in the invocation that uploads a file.
 Optional arguments:
-    "output" one of ['ot:nexson', 'nexson', 'nexml', 'input', 'provenance'] the default is ot:nexson.
+    "output" one of ['nexson', 'nexml', 'input', 'provenance'] the default is nexson.
 This specifies what is to be returned.
         Possible values are:
-        "ot:nexson" is the Open Tree NexSON (with character data culled).
+        "nexson" is the Open Tree NexSON (with character data culled).
             This should be the first call to this uploadid.
 Subsequent calls can retrieve intermediates.
-JSON.
-        "nexson" is the complete NexSON version of the data.
 JSON.
         "nexml" is the NeXML version of the file.
 This is an intermediate for the NexSON.
 XML.
         "input" returns the uploaded file. text/plain.